helpscout/beacon-ios-sdk/README.md

 pod 'Beacon'
 ```

+Beacon is currently distributed as a dynamic framework so the `use_frameworks!` flag will also need to be present in your Podfile.

 ### Carthage

 Beacon can be installed using Carthage by adding the following line to your `Cartfile` and then following the [Carthage installation instructions][2]: